The Role of Interferometric Phase in Measuring Black Hole Photon Rings: Non-spacetime signatures and their visibility response

+The middle row of \autoref{kerr} features a black hole with non-zero plasma speed and anisotropic synchrotron emission.
+The tension between frame-dragging and geometric shift persists even in this more complicated astrophysical scenario.
+While both the $n=0$ and $n=1$ centroids lie to the right across all values of spin, the slope of $x_0$ with respect to spin is again positive indicating a leftward shift, while the slope of the $x_1$ is negative indicating a rightward shift.

+The bottom row of \autoref{kerr} features a larger black hole, viewed at greater inclination, with the same plasma speed and anisotropic synchrotron emission profile as the middle row. $x_0$ now follows a nearly flat downwards parabolic trajectory with a negligible variation with spin.
+Yet the slope of the $x_1$ remains approximately linear and negative, much like in the previous rows.
+These results further indicate that while the behavior of the direct image is sensitive to both the surrounding astrophysics and frame-dragging, the indirect image is largely dominated by the spacetime geometry near the horizon, in particular by the shift due to spin.
+Much like that of the indirect image, the relative displacement $\Delta x$ between the two centroids remains approximately linear and negative across all three scenarios.

-These models show that, even when astrophysical effects contribute to the centroid displacement, the translational effect of spin is nearly linear, and has a magnitude $\Delta x_{\rm spin}$ of approximately $1\, \mu{\rm as}$ per unit spin for M87*.
+These models show that, even when astrophysical effects contribute to the absolute centroid displacement, the relative translational effect of spin is persistent across scenarios and nearly linear, with a magnitude $\Delta x_{\rm spin}$ of approximately $1\, \mu{\rm as}$ per unit spin for M87*.
 A translation $\Delta x$ causes a phase signature on a baseline of length $\rho$ aligned with the translation of $\Delta\psi = 2\pi\rho\Delta x $.
 In the high signal-to-noise ratio (SNR) regime, the phase error on a baseline is simply $\sigma_\psi \approx 1/S$, where $S$ is the SNR.
 We may thereby define an astrometric resolution $\theta_{\rm ast}$ by equating the phase error to the phase signature from the translation (equivalently a $1\sigma$ marginal detection of the shift):

 In order to determine the detectability of the spin signature, the angular shift rate can be related to the astrometric resolution at the longest baseline $\rho_{\rm max}$:

 Thus, in order to measure the M87* spin at the 10\% level on a 25 G$\lambda$ baseline, the requisite SNR is given by substituting 10\% of the modeled $\Delta x_{\rm spin}$ for M87*: